 The following are examples of compensating factors on manual underwriting files:

-- Three months reserves is considered compensating factors
+- Three months reserves are considered compensating factors.

-- Borrower has part-time income and/or other income for at least one year but not used as qualifying income
+- The borrower has part-time income and/or other income for at least one year but is not used as qualifying income.

-- Working spouse who is not on the mortgage loan but has qualified income and assets
+- The working spouse is not on the mortgage loan but has qualified income and assets.

-- Larger down payment on a home purchase is considered compensating factors
+- A larger down payment on a home purchase is considered compensating factor.

-- Having many years in the same job and/or industry with a pattern of getting promoted and receiving regular wage increases
+- Many years in the same job and/or industry with a pattern of getting promoted.

-- Having a pattern and history of saving money over time is considered a compensating factor
+- Pattern and history of saving money over time are considered compensating factors.

 Letters Of Explanations To Mortgage Underwriters

 Letters of Explanations to mortgage underwriters are required on all of the following:

 - Credit Inquiries

 A good letter of explanation detailing borrowers’ compensating factors attached to the mortgage application will make the mortgage application much stronger.
 It will give more confidence to the mortgage loan underwriter in issuing a mortgage loan approval.
 Loan Officers will go over with borrowers what to state on letters of explanation.
 Letter of explanations with supporting documents and/or paperwork shows strength and credibility.
 Make the letter of explanation short, concise, legible, easy to understand, and legible.
 Remember a strong letter of explanation goes a long way on manual underwrites.
 Mortgage underwriters have a lot of discretion on manual underwrites.